Drone Operator Services

 What skills should a drone operator have?

-A drone operator needs expert piloting skills, a strong understanding of cinematography and composition, and thorough knowledge of Spanish aviation regulations and safety procedures.
-They must hold the required AESA (Agencia Estatal de Seguridad Aérea) certifications and be able to operate confidently in varied weather conditions and complex environments.
+Here is what that looks like on the ground.
+A drone operator needs pro piloting skills, a strong knowing of cinematography and composition, and thorough knowledge of Spanish aviation rules and safety procedures.
+They must hold the needed AESA (Agencia Estatal de Seguridad Aérea) certifications and be able to operate confidently in different weather conditions and complex environments.

 How do you match a drone operator to my Spanish production?

-We consider your shot requirements, location environment, Spanish airspace regulations, and the type of aerial footage you need, then recommend AESA (Agencia Estatal de Seguridad Aérea)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+Here is how the picture comes together.
+We consider your shot needs, location environment, Spanish airspace rules, and the type of aerial footage you need, then recommend AESA (Agencia Estatal de Seguridad Aérea)-certified operators with relevant experience.
+We check that they carry appropriate insurance and hold all needed flight certifications for your shooting locations.

 What equipment does a drone operator use?